abingham/storer/README.md

 - - - -

 ## completions
-Returns all the kata_id's starting with the given 2-digit long id.
+Returns all the kata_id's starting with the given 2-digit long kata_id.
 - parameter, eg
 ```
-  { "id": "A5" }
+  { "kata_id": "A5" }
 ```
 - returns, egs
 ```